Dreadlokk Aftercare.

 The golden rule?
 Only wash when you have time to dry your dreads properly.
 Personally, I go for once a week—but do what works for you!
 On non-wash days, I rock an extra-large shower cap to keep my dreads safe from unwanted moisture.

-As they start drying, run your hands through them to gently separate any that might be trying to join forces (aka congo-ing).
+As they start drying, run your hands through them to gently separate any that might be trying to join forces .
 Be gentle!
-This is also a great time for an optional palm roll while they’re still damp—totally up to you! 💆♀️🔥
+This is also a great time for an optional palm roll while they’re still damp—totally up to you!
+You can use a salt spray after washing on towel dried dreads, and one other day between washing salt spray helps the newer hairs have texture to lock up.

 They’ll never stay as perfectly neat as they were on day one—and that’s a good thing!
 Over time, they’ll thicken, kink, and settle into their own unique shape (and yes, extensions can slip too).
 Expect a few rough patches along the way, but trust the process—your dreads will only get better with age!